Collection Mode

 - Open the Savelore sidebar by clicking the toolbar icon

-- Click the Collection Mode icon (stacked layers icon) in the sidebar toolbar
+- Click the Start Collecting button in the sidebar toolbar

 How to add extracts